 - Monitored life safety: Protect your property and guests from burglary, smoke, and CO2 threats.

 - Water sensors: Catch a leaky water heater before it adds an indoor swimming pool to the home.

-- Data privacy: Make sure the provider of the devices won’t sell or monetise data.
+- Data privacy: Make sure the provider of the devices doesn’t sell or monetize data.

 - Data security: Make sure your tech partner has good data security policies like SOC-2 Type II compliance (an auditing procedure).